Immunization Storage and Handling

 - answer any questions your staff may have.

-Healthcare providers storing publicly funded vaccines are required to have a dedicated refrigerator used for the storage of vaccines only.
+Healthcare providers storing publicly funded immunizations are required to have a dedicated refrigerator used for the storage of immunizations only.

 Types of refrigerators